SnowflurrySDK/Snowflurry.jl/README.md

 won't transpile the circuit in our example since it is relatively small and the simulator in Snowflurry can handle every gate.

-Next, we'll simulate our circuit to see if we've built what we expect.
+Next, we'll simulate our circuit to see if we've built what we expect:

 ```julia
 ψ = simulate(c)